amerand/PMOIRED/README.md

 - In order for the computation to be fast (a requirement to perform data fitting), basic blocks have analytical or semi-analytical complex visibilities.
 Moreover, for the same reason, their spectral component is independent of the geometry.

 The principles are close to tools such as [LITpro](https://www.jmmc.fr/english/tools/data-analysis/litpro).
 However, `PMOIRED` offers additional features:
-- `PMOIRED` extends the modelling in the spectral dimension.
-For this reason, it contains a module to do basic telluric correction (only for GRAVITY at the moment)
+- Modelling in the spectral dimension.
+For this reason, it contains a module to do basic telluric correction (only for VLTI/GRAVITY at the moment)
 - Models' parameters can be expressed a function of each others, which allows to build complex geometrical shapes: astronomical realistic models can be build this way, without compromising on execution speed.
 - Uncertainties can be estimated using bootstrapping (data resampling by date+telescope) to mitigate the effects of correlations between data.
 - The values of parameters can be explored using grid and or random search.
+- Synthetic data for VLTI array observations can be generated from data cubes.

 ## Install

+_`PMOIRED` can be used without installing it to your Python tree.
+Look at the examples to see how to call it_.

 Run the following command in the the root directory of the sources:
 ```